FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/dns_zone_v2.html.markdown

 * `region` - (Optional) The region in which to create the DNS zone.
     If omitted, the `region` argument of the provider is used.
     Changing this creates a new DNS zone.
-Changing this creates a new DNS zone.

 * `name` - (Required) The name of the zone.
 Note the `.` at the end of the name.
   Changing this creates a new DNS zone.